a-machine/open-publication-design/README.md

   - Computational Publication design with Quarto
   - Git based publishing workflows

-See the Wiki for instructions: https://github.com/a-machine/opd/wiki
+See the Wiki for documentationn and instructions: https://github.com/a-machine/opd/wiki